AbimaelPerezVega/Sentinel-AK-XL/scenarios-simulator/README.md

-# 🛡️ Sentinel SOC - Scenario Simulators
+# 🛡️ Sentinel AK-XL SOC - Scenario Simulators

 This directory contains a suite of **Bash scripts** designed to generate realistic security event logs for the **Sentinel SOC** environment.
 These simulators help test the entire data pipeline, from log generation and collection by **Wazuh** to analysis, alerting, and visualization in the SOC dashboards.